COVID-19 is an infectious disease that can affect your airways and lungs, caused by the most recently discovered

 To date we have tested numerous common pharmaceuticals, none of which have interfered with the test, hence we currently see no cross-reactivity issues.
 We are looking at more drugs and will update customers accordingly.

-This clinical study is evidence of the usability and effectiveness of the test.
+Our several clinical studies are evidence of the usability and effectiveness of the test.

 There is some evidence that IgG/IgM remains in the blood after recovery to prevent reinfection.
 We have tested some patients and noticed that they still test positive for at least 33 days after first displaying symptoms.
 You won’t be infectious after you recover, even if you test positive, but you should still be cautious as long term immunity has not yet been confirmed and reinfection may still occur.